hryalexis/toolbox-matlab-sentinel-1-sm-doris/README.md

 # The Toolbox to compute the Sentinel-1 A/B in StripMap mode with Matlab and Doris 5.0

   The Sentinel-1 SM Toolbox is a set of Matlab functions to easly compute the Sentinel-1 A/B interferograms in StripMap mode.
-The objective is to have a simpliest file of parameters to run Doris 5.0.
+The objective is to have a simplest file of parameters to run Doris 5.0.

 The Toolbox contains:
   - computation_Sentinel_SM.m: main function ot run the interferogram computation